-This old fashioned Snowflake Cake recipe offers an unpretentious alternative to modern party cakes that can sometimes be too elaborate.
+This old fashioned lemon Snowflake Cake recipe offers an unpretentious alternative to modern party cakes that can sometimes be too elaborate.
 Both it and the Frosty Cakes below can make your Holiday get-togethers extra special.

 Everyone will love the taste of these wholesomely delicious dessert cakes, especially when they're homemade and tastefully decorated for the festivities.